Discover the spiritual, the ceremonial, the superstitious uses we have for money and the surprising roots of some very familiar traditions.

 For more than 2,500 years, we’ve been using money as a means of exchange, transforming our time and labour into the things we need.
 But money is so important to our comfort and security and so much a part of our daily lives that it becomes part of our cultural traditions.

-This exhibition presents more than 80 curious artifacts that speak about the ways money has been used to bring us luck, ensure our safety, promote good health, show our affection and create a better afterlife for our loved ones.
+This exhibition presented more than 80 curious artifacts that spoke about the ways money has been used to bring us luck, ensure our safety, promote good health, show our affection and create a better afterlife for our loved ones.
 But not by spending it.

 “You can’t take it with you.”

 Many East Asian cultures have Buddhist and Taoist traditions of burning imitation paper money at funerals and festivals.
 Not just imitation money, but miniature paper yachts, luxury cars, smart phones and even houses are burned.
 Carried into the spirit world through smoke, these offerings are for loved ones to use in the afterlife.
 Spirit money, or joss paper as it is commonly known, also repays debts to the gods, giving the deceased an easier passage into the great beyond and a better chance of reincarnation—of returning to this world in a new body.